ylabs82/decider/README.md

 A program written in Rust that will help deciding which file to play from a multimedia collection, whether be a movie or music.

-I wrote it as a way to learn Rust, and it's explained in [my web](https://www.ylabs.es/article/empezando-con-rust/) (in spanish).
+I wrote it as a way to learn Rust, and version 0.1.0 is explained in [my web](https://www.ylabs.es/article/empezando-con-rust/) (in spanish).

 ## Usage